 As an added bonus, all funds within the app are insured for up to a bonus of $250,000, so you can feel a little more secure using this app.

-Another free money management app, and one that intends to always provide a free platform across all iOS and Android mobile devices, but won’t bog you down with ads just because it’s free.
+Wally is an awesome free money management app and one that intends to always provide a free platform across all iOS and Android mobile devices.
+However, it won’t bog you down with ads just because it’s free.

 Created by a small group of entrepreneurs that come from all walks of life, they want their app to represent that by providing a home budget app for single, married, or those who are married with kids.

-Wally handles all forms of currency but doesn’t link to outside bank accounts, so you have to input your amounts manually.
+Wally handles all forms of currency but doesn’t link to outside bank accounts.
+That means you have to input your amounts manually.
 This may be a bother if you’re short on time, but we think it’s worth it!

-There are three packages to choose from; Mvelopes Basic Package, available for $4 a month, the Plus Package for $19 a month, and a Complete Package for $59 a month.
+There are three packages to choose from: Mvelopes Basic Package ($4/month), the Plus Package ($19/month), and a Complete Package ($59/month).

 The Basic Package allows you to sync with your bank account and credit cards and offers a free 30-day trial.

-With the Plus Package, you get the same features included in Basic but also have access to a learning center to help you (yup, you guessed it) learn.
+With the Plus Package, you get the same features included in Basic but also have access to a learning center.
 You will receive quizzes, infographics, and even have the opportunity to meet every few months with a Personal Finance Trainer who will help you learn better budgeting skills!

-The final Complete Package is on the pricier side and is created to provide you with regular contact (monthly) with your Financial Trainer to create long-term plans.
+The final Complete Package is on the pricier side and offers monthly meetings with your Financial Trainer to create long-term plans.
 The Plus and Complete packages both give you a debt assessment and may be helpful for those trying to climb out of their pit of debt.

-This budget planner is available to you on all three platforms and offers a free version and a subscription version for $3.99 a month or $ 34.99 a year, which is referred to as PocketGuard Plus.
+Last but not least, the PocketGuard budget planner app is available to you on all three platforms and offers a free version and a subscription version for $3.99 a month or $ 34.99 a year, which is referred to as PocketGuard Plus.

-The PocketGuard app creates categories and calculates your expenses, then based on your monthly income predicts a monthly financial picture for you.
-You can keep track of your bills, income, and essentially what is left over in your pocket.
+The app creates categories and calculates your expenses.
+Based on your monthly income, it then predicts a monthly financial picture for you.
+You can keep track of your bills, income, and essentially what is leftover in your pocket.

-It allows you to connect with your banking institutions; all your information will be encrypted requiring a password and a pin to unlock.
-You can also set up goals to save for, see your savings, and view upcoming bills that are due based on each month’s activities.
+It also connects with your banking institutions; all your information is encrypted requiring a password and a pin to unlock.
+You can set up goals to save for, see your savings, and view upcoming bills that are due based on each month’s activities.

 Other Budget Apps to Check Out

 There comes a certain point where the numerous budget apps available start to blur together and they all look the same, (seriously, my head is starting to spin).
-So, in lieu of me reviewing more, I’ve decided to just list a few more that you can check out on your own.
-That is, if the above six haven’t piqued your interest enough already.
+So, in lieu of me reviewing more, here are a few to check out on your own.

 - Youneedabudget.com (YNAB) offers a free trial, then $6.99 a month; students get a free 12 months with proof; available for web, iOS, and Android.